Cylindrical model structures: Acknowledgements

-\begin{section}{Model category recollections} In \ref{ModelStructureSection} we shall bring together all the theory we have developed so far.
-In order to do so we now present a few recollections on model categories.
+\begin{chapter}{Model category recollections} In \ref{ModelStructureChapter}, we shall bring together all the theory we have developed so far.
+In order to do so, we now present a few recollections on model categories.

 The notion of a model category was introduced by Quillen in \cite{QuillenHomotopicalAlgebra}.
-We recall two definitions and prove that they are equivalent.
+We recall two definitions, and prove that they are equivalent.
 Our arguments comprise part of the proof of Proposition 2 of \S{5} of \cite{QuillenHomotopicalAlgebra}.
 Our definitions are equivalent to the definition of a closed model category given in \S{5} of \cite{QuillenHomotopicalAlgebra}.

 \begin{defn} Let $\cl{A}$ be a category with finite limits and colimits.
-A {\em model structure} upon $\cl{A}$ consists of three sets $W$, $F$, and $C$ of arrows of $\cl{A}$ such that the following conditions are satisfied.
+A {\em model structure} upon $\cl{A}$ consists of three sets $W$, $F$, and $C$ of arrows of $\cl{A}$, such that the following conditions are satisfied.

 \begin{itemize}[topsep=1em,itemsep=1em]